 Fantastic: How you can get more blog traffic

 An oldie but a goodie.
 Who reacts to words related to old ideas and remedies?

 Anything that is new has much more appeal.
 If you are writing articles and content, you are producing something that is totally new, so there is no reason to stop you from saying so.

 Weak: 5 Ideas for house training your puppy

 Fantastic: Five new ideas for house training your new puppy

-This word in a bit gimmicky, but used in moderation it has been proven to be successful in validating a premise or argument.
+This word is a bit gimmicky but used in moderation; it has been proven to be successful when validating a premise or argument.

-I do not use it very much at all, but when it is appropriate, it can help you create a sense of validated proof if you use it as an adjective and not a verb.
+I don’t use it very much at all, but when it is appropriate, it can help you create a sense of validated proof if you use it as an adjective and not a verb.